-Vulvitis can be managed with ways to reduce irritation and treatments when the vulval is sore and/ or itchy.
+Vulvitis can be managed with ways to reduce irritation and treatments when the vulva is sore and/ or itchy.
 Your parent or carer can help with this:

-1. General Care of Vulval:
+1. General care of vulval skin:

 This can help improve symptoms and used ongoing prevent the vulvitis from returning